 Status: Active.
 Investments are being made in new information technology and staff are in the early phase of systems development, configuration, and staff training.
-Stormwater staff participated in Public Works review and configuration of City Works in September and October, and will be participating in training in the coming months.

 Fiscal and Staffing Considerations: There is no direct fiscal impact currently.
 The need for additional resources (additional staffing and/or engineering or contractual services) will depend on the technical requirements and overall staff workload and the desired pace of moving this work forward.